andyeske/How-to-CAD-Almost-Anything/README.md

 ---
 <a name="S6"></a>
-### Session 6: Living in a world made from plastic bricks
+### Session 6: Living in a world made from plastic bricks!
 (Friday, January 26)

 **Objective:** In this session, we’ll move towards one of the most powerful features within Solidworks, which is that of making assemblies!
 Session 6’s goals include: